jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   It's also setup to [cross post][ifttt-fb2tw] facebook article shares over to twitter, so I don't have to post to both accounts.
 I use the [Facebook bookmarklet][fb] to quickly post.
-* [Google Apps Scripting] lets you write powerful scripts to manage Gmail, Drive, Calendar, etc.
-  * [Gmail Snooze] lets you push an email out of your inbox for a few days
-  * [Gmail Schedule Send] lets you draft an email and specify a time for it to be sent

 [Google Apps Scripting]: https://developers.google.com/apps-script/
 [Gmail Snooze]: http://lifehacker.com/5825634/how-to-add-a-snooze-button-to-gmail-no-extensions-required